michal-kopczynski/kubectl-curl/README.md

 The kubectl-curl and kubectl-grpcurl commands follow the standard syntax of curl/grpcurl.

-To execute plugins with default options:
+To execute plugins with default options (deploy curl/grpcurl pod in default namespace):
 ```
 kubectl curl [curl options]
 kubectl grpcurl [grpcurl options]